valueflows/valueflows/docs/introduction/core.md

 All the levels of the REA ontology are similarly flexible and configurable:

-* The Abstract level represents policies, procedures, rules and patterns.
+* The Abstract level represents classification, policies, procedures, rules and patterns.
 This is where each network or community can configure the core concepts to fit their desires.
 * The Plan level represents offers, requests, schedules and promises.
 * The Observation level represents what really happened.